Ramadan Study Schedule for Exams: Balancing Faith and Finals

 If the weight of exams and fasting feels like too much, speak up.
 Talk to your professors or your university's student services.
 Many institutions are happy to discuss exam accommodations or extensions if you reach out early.

-As UCL’s guide on preparing for exam season during Ramadan points out, communication is the key to managing expectations.
-You can also find a huge amount of solidarity in online communities—Reddit threads for students are full of people sharing their own schedules and moral support.
+As UCL’s guide on preparing for exam season during Ramadan points out, communication helps manage expectations.
+You can also find solidarity in online communities.
+Reddit threads for students are full of people sharing their schedules and support.

 A quote card from a student who successfully managed exams during Ramadan.